Harleenkour/hrleen-program.c/Welcome file.md

 **OUTPUT:**
 ```
 Enter your information:
-Name = kunwar
+Name = k

-Roll no=1921058
+Roll no=1921037

 Age = 18

 Phone no.= 9988988833

-The name is kunwar
+The name is harleen
-Your roll no is 1921058
+Your roll no is 1921037
 My phone number is 9988988833
  My age is 18
  ```